 Preparing for College Life

-A guest post by Teen Advisory Group member Mimi Hymel.
+Guest post by Teen Advisory Group member Mimi Hymel

 I graduated from high school this past May, and I am so excited to start my next adventure – college life!
 I am headed away from home and will live on campus, which is another exciting adventure, but it is also really scary.
 Lots of college freshman get homesick, and I am sure I will too, but I have an extra challenge – eating on campus and making sure my food is safe.

 I handled this challenge just like I have always handled my food allergy, by being pro-active.
 First, I contacted the campus nutritionist at my college.
 She was really helpful and told me that we had one dining spot on campus that is completely free of the eight major allergens.
 She also directed me to disability services, which was something I had not thought of doing.
 Disability services at my university, just like most, requires students to self-identify.
 What this means is that there is no automatic process: if you had a 504 plan in high school, like I did, it does not follow you to college.
 I had to “self-identify,” which required me to fill out a form for the Disability Resource office telling them what my challenges were, so that they could figure out how to help me.
 Attached to the form, I had to have a letter from my doctor clearly stating my allergies.
 Don’t delay!
 My doctor took a few days to write the letter for me to pick up, so you don’t want to wait until right before school starts to ask.